stjudecloud/rfcs/README.md

 ## Process and Evaluation

-First, the initiation of an RFC for for the St. Jude Cloud project is currently limited to members of the St. Jude Cloud team.
+Initiation of an RFC for the St. Jude Cloud project is currently limited to members of the St. Jude Cloud team.
 If you are a member of our community and have an idea you would like us to consider (or if you would like to propose your own RFC), please [contact us][contact] before investing a large amount of time in your proposal.

 ### Overview